Middle East War in Bible Prophecy

 Middle East war: An Arab-Islamic Invasion

-It seems very plausible that Ezek 38 and Ezek 39 (or Ezek 39 alone) refer to an invasion of Israel prior to the Battle of Armageddon, and that this involves mainly those Arab-Islamic nations surrounding Israel.
-This view is supported by the fact that some nations denounce the invasion (Ezek 38:13) and by the fact that God is ‘hallowed’ in the sight of many other nations through the defeat of the invader (Ezek 38:16, Ezek 39:27).
+It seems very plausible that Ezekiel 38 and Ezekiel 39 (or Ezekiel 39 alone) refer to an invasion of Israel prior to the Battle of Armageddon, and that this involves mainly those Arab-Islamic nations surrounding Israel.
+This view is supported by the fact that some nations denounce the invasion (Ezekiel 38:13) and by the fact that God is ‘hallowed’ in the sight of many other nations through the defeat of the invader (Ezekiel 38:16, 39:27).
 In other words, not all nations seem to be involved.
 Moreover, key Arab-Islamic nations seem to be identified, and so this viewpoint suggests the defeat and humiliation of militant Islam in the sight of many nations.
 Let’s examine this in more detail.

 Is Syria Involved?